zensounds

 Some of Photek’s tunes from that period still sound like the future – like “T’Raenon”, a timeless track from 1996, which layers ultra-precise drum programming with moody Rhodes chords and floating synth pads.

 Back then, drum’n’bass was the most exciting sound in the world.
-The jump-up raggamuffin styles of the early jungle years were passé, and the tough Metalheadz sound was dominating the mainstream within the genre – but a part of the scene had already been moving towards more subtle, jazzy and spacious productions for some time.
+The jump-up raggamuffin styles of the early jungle years were passé, and tough Metalheadz productions were dominating the scene – but a bunch of producers had already been moving towards more subtle, jazzy and spacious beats for some time.

 The first Logical Progression CD on LTJ Bukem’s Good Looking label introduced me to the style which would soon be dubbed ‘ambient jungle’ or ‘atmospheric dnb’ or even ‘intelligent dnb’ (as a reference to the ‘IDM’ tag).
 On the follow-up label compilation, Earth Volume 1, this was mixed with other styles of instrumental electronic music I enjoyed, namely downtempo and trip-hop of the Mo Wax/Ninja Tune strain.